Phat32/Lioranboard-1-Json-to-2/README.md

 # Lioranboard-1-Json-to-2
-A tool to convert the exported JSON from Lioranboard 1 to the format used in Lioranboard 2
+A WPF tool to convert the exported JSON from Lioranboard 1 to the format used in Lioranboard 2

 Super simple still a work in progress tool.
 Export your button from LB1 and paste it into the top box, press the button and the converted LB2 JSON will be output in the bottom box.